abbudao/slides-pulsar/slides/introduction.md

 The numerical target for system availability, defined by our business needs.

 Note:
 SRE begins with the idea that a prerequisite to success is availability.

-We should define what is the target system availability so we can spend resources accordingly, this is a business decision as to the more available we want a system we will have diminishing returns in trying to do so and we will always have a cost of opportunity involved in doing it.
+We should define what is the target system availability so we can spend resources accordingly, this is a business decision.

+The more available we want a system to be, the more we will have diminishing returns in trying to do so.
+And we will always have a cost of opportunity involved in doing it.

 ### SLA